pablodecm/phd_thesis/src/102_chapter_2.md

 ### Event Reconstruction {#sec:event_reco}

-In the previous sections, the generative mechanisms by which signal from different particles produce signal in the different detectors and how such they can be procedurally simulated, were summarised.
-In contrast with simulated events, the set of underlying particles that were produced in the interaction region and subsequently detected are not known a priori in real collisions.
-A very helpful task to understand is nature of the fundamental interaction that likely happened in a collision is to infer the type and properties of the particles that were probably produced on a given collision given the detector output, such procedure is generally referred as *event reconstruction*.
+In the previous sections, the generative mechanisms by which particles produced signals in the different detectors, as well as the techniques used to procedurally simulate them with high fidelity, were summarised.
+In contrast with simulated events, the set of underlying particles that were produced in the interaction region, and subsequently detected, are not known a priori in real collisions.
+A very helpful task to understand the nature of the fundamental interaction that likely happened in a collision is to infer the type and properties of the particles that were probably produced on a given collision given the detector output, such procedure is generally referred as *event reconstruction*.
+The underlying problem for achieving such goal, is mainly the assignment of detector readouts to the produced particles is not an easy one, given that the total number or the relative multiplicities of the different particle categories in a given event is unknown, but expected to be large given the high-energy and luminosity conditions of proton-proton collisions.